nickzhums/app-templates-springboot-microservices-on-ARO/README.md

 # Spring Boot PetClinic Microservices Application Deployed to Azure Red Hat Openshift (ARO)
 > [!NOTE]
 > For Spring Boot applications, we recommend using Azure Spring Apps.
+See [Java Workload Destination Guide](https://aka.ms/javadestinations) for advice.

 ## Description
 In this sample app template, the PetClinic application (a Spring Boot based app) is containerized and deployed to an Azure RedHat Openshift (ARO) cluster secured by Azure Firewall